beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 This script downloads the Cirros VM image^[[https://launchpad.net/cirros/](https://launchpad.net/cirros/)] and imports it into Glance.
-This image is very simplistic: its size is just 9.4 MB; however, it is sufficient for testing OpenStack.
+This image is very simplistic: its size is just 9.4 MB.
+However, it is sufficient for testing OpenStack.

 ```Bash